Welcome to the New Nuclear Medicine Student Technologist Section, providing you access to everything you need on the SNMMI website in one place.

 Learn more about SNMMI-TS Grants and Awards.

 The profession of nuclear medicine and molecular imaging has evolved over the past several years, and continues to evolve to include imaging and therapy beyond the sole use of radioactive materials.
 Fusion imaging, combining traditional nuclear medicine with other imaging technologies like CT and MRI and their related contrast agents, as well as new and exciting areas like fluorescence imaging are examples of this.
 ‘Molecular imaging and therapy’ is a phrase which has been developed in recognition of this expansion.
 As such, the SNMMI-TS has embraced this evolution with a vision of being the recognized leader in this exciting and ever-growing arena.

-For information about or a complete list of Nuclear Medicine Technology programs, contact:
+For information about accredited Nuclear Medicine Technology programs, visit the JRCNMT:

 Upon successful completion of a nuclear medicine program, qualified technologists can be certified through examination by one of the national certifying agencies.
 Many employers and an increasing number of states now require certification or licensure.

 Want More Information?